joaoVitor2245/joaovitor/README.md

-#iniciante do curso de programação do alura
+#iniciante do curso de programação do alura,
 my name is john.